hydrastro/sadbot/README.md

 ## Installation
-You have to place your bot token either in the environment variables or in the config files:
+You have to place your bot token either in the environment variables or in the config files, by manually editing them:
 ```
-sed -i 's/tokenplaceholder/YOURTOKENHERE/' sadbot/config.py
+nano sadbot/config.py
-sed -i 's/placeholder/YOURTOKENHERE/' Dockerfile # If you are using Docker/Podman
+nano Dockerfile # If you are using Docker/Podman
 ```
-You can also configure the ecelebs for the `.cringe` command by editing the `sadbot/config.py` file.
+In the `sadbot/config.py` file you can also find the settings for configurable bot commands (like `cringe`, `roulette` etc.)

 ## Usage